PulsarLeMayo/first-repo/README.md

-# first-repo
-This is for my IT15000 class
+#Hello GitHub, this is my first repository!